maldoinc/wireup/docs/pages/testing.md

 ## Overriding

-Sometimes you need to be able to swap a service object on the fly for a different one such as a mock.
+Sometimes you need to be able to swap a dependency on the fly for a different one such as a mock.

 The `container.override` property provides access to a number of useful methods and context managers which help with overriding dependencies (See [override manager](class/override_manager.md)).